bradhowes/BlockComment/README.md

 ![](https://github.com/bradhowes/BlockComment/blob/master/images/app.png?raw=true)

 Extension should be available after a restart of Xcode.
+NOTE: if you are reinstalling or upgrading, probably best to remove the old version
+*first* by moving to trash and then emptying the trash.

 ![](https://github.com/bradhowes/BlockComment/blob/master/images/menu.png?raw=true)